Updated: Jan 5

 However, there are 6 areas that make us a collective unique:

 1. Me.
-As far as I am aware, I am the only care leaver to lead an Independent Fostering Agency, known as IFA's.
+As far as I am aware, I am the only person to be brought up in care to go on and lead an Independent Fostering Organisation, known as IFA's.

 2. Setup as a Community Interest Company, we made a conscious decision to make sure everything we do is about providing world-class support for looked after children, young people and their carers.
 No private dividends for shareholders.
 More on the money at number 5.